 You can bid live online via the-saleroom.com or i-bidder.com and register to bid, you can then bid in the comfort of your own home, on the road or even overseas relaxing on the beach!

-Our buyers commission is 18% + VAT and if successful via the-saleroom.com you will have to pay an additional 4.95% + VAT for using their services, please see below.
+Our buyers commission is 18% +VAT (21.6% inclusive of VAT) and if successful via the-saleroom.com you will have to pay an additional 4.95% + VAT (5.94% inclusive of VAT) for using their services, please see below.

 All of our Auction Room sales are available to bid live on during the auction via the-saleroom.com.
-Please note there is an additional charge of 4.95% of the hammer price to use this facility and you need to register with the-saleroom.com here.
+Please note there is an additional charge of 4.95% + VAT (5.94% inclusive of VAT) of the hammer price to use this facility and you need to register with the-saleroom.com here.

 After the sale has ended we will e-mail all successful bidders.
 If we have no e-mail address we will call you the day after the sale.
 We are open Monday-Friday between 9am-5pm and every Saturday morning between 09.00 and 12.00 for collections.
 If successful via the-saleroom.com, on your e-mailed invoice there is a link for you to make payment, if we do not hear from you by the Thursday after the sale, we will automatically take payment from bidders via the-saleroom.com.
 Alternately you can pay by cash, cheque (only if known to us) or debit card.
 Credit card payments are not accepted.
 Please note that we do not take cardholder not present payments for new buyers.

-After five working days, storage charges of £2 + VAT per day per lot will apply to furniture that has not been collected so please ensure you collect your items as soon as possible.
+After 14 working days, storage charges of £1 + VAT per day per lot (£1.20 inclusive of VAT) will apply to any goods that have not been collected so please ensure you collect your items as soon as possible.

 In advance of a sale you are interested in, take a good look at the catalogue, which can be found online one week beforehand or by visiting the Auction Rooms in Beccles.